afrikaniz3d-za/Afrikaniz3D_Blog/content/post/2024-10-27-walk/index.md

 ![][1]
 &nbsp;

 Started writing this post at the end of October, last year, with the intent to do little entries leading up to the year's close.
 Reading through it all, I can tell I was tired - in all the ways.
-The main takeaway from those five entries is that all of the projets disussed are **still** ongoing (and had been for a while), but the process was feeding and bleeding into each one in a *batchy* kind of way.
+The main takeaway from those five entries is that all of the projects discussed are **still** ongoing (and had been for a while), but the process was feeding and bleeding into each one in a *batchy* kind of way.

 It's already February..